 HathiTrust is a partnership of academic and research institutions, offering a collection of millions of titles digitized from libraries around the world.

 Google can also be very useful for biographical information.
 However, it is important to Google WISELY.
 Remember the ABCs of website evaluation: authority, bias, and currency.
 If you are not sure if a website is legitimate or cite-able, just ask a librarian!

 Did your person create or found an organization?
-Perhaps that organization has a page dedicated to that person and their history, like the Red Cross does for Clara Barton.
+Perhaps that organization has a page dedicated to that person and their history.

 Museums can also be great places to go, even if your focus is not on art or an artist.
 Consider the following:

 This comprehensive collection of scholarship focuses on the lives and events which have shaped African American and African history and culture.
 It includes reference articles, biographies, and primary sources.